On this page, I’m going to show you if you should AND how to trademark your YouTube channel (before anyone else does…)

-Trademarking your YouTube channel will give you exclusive rights to your channel name, protects your channel’s name, and prevents others from using the same or similar name.
-Trademark is an important step in building your brand identity for your channel.
+Most importantly, trademarking your YouTube channel will give you exclusive rights to your channel name, protects your channel’s name, and prevents others from using the same or similar name.

 Why Should I Trademark My YouTube Channel?

-- Give you exclusive rights to your channel name
+- Gives you exclusive rights to your channel name

-- Prevent someone else from using your channel name without your permission
+- Prevents someone else from using your channel name without your permission

-- Prevent someone else to use your branding materials to mislead viewers
+- Prevents someone else to use your branding materials to mislead viewers

-- Allow your viewers to trust your brand
+- Allows your viewers to trust your brand

 However, keep in mind that Trademarking your YouTube channel will not protect your content, such as your videos and pictures, but rather it will protect the way that your content is identified and promoted.